 - Not Coming Prepared

 One of the most important things that you must do is to come prepared.
-In order to do this correctly you must have adequate copies of your portfolio.
-This includes extra copies of your resume, cover letter, reference page, and any additional documents or certifications that you will be expected to present.
+To do this correctly, you must have adequate copies of your portfolio.
+This preparation includes extra copies of your resume, cover letter, reference page, and any additional documents or certifications that you will be expected to present.

-A recommendation is to get a leather bound portfolio folder that contains all necessary documents, a place for your business cards, a pen and a pad of paper which you will use to take notes.
+A recommendation is to get a leather-bound portfolio folder that contains all your necessary documents, a place for your business cards, a pen and a pad of paper which you will use to take notes.

 - Not Arriving on Time

 While under no circumstances should you ever be late for your appointment, it is also inappropriate to show up too early.
-Arrive 15 minutes prior to your meeting, check in with the correct people, and politely wait for your interviewer with no checking your phone or fidgeting through your papers.
+Arrive 15 minutes prior to your meeting, check in with the correct people, and politely wait for your interviewer without checking your phone or fidgeting through your papers.

 - Asking the Wrong Questions

 During your interview, you have not been offered the position yet, so there are certain topics that are off limits to speak about at this time.
-Talking about topics like salary, holiday or vacation time, or benefits are not subjects that should be discussed at this time.
-Also, you shouldn't ask common knowledge questions about the company.
-It is your job to do the research before you meet.
-However, if you do have questions make sure they are relevant and intelligent in order to impress the recruiter.
+Talking about topics like salary, holiday or vacation time, or benefits are not subjects that you shouldn't discuss at this time.
+Also, don't ask common knowledge questions about the company.
+It is your job to research the company before you meet.
+However, if you do have questions make sure they are relevant and intelligent to impress the recruiter.